Cutaiar/spotify-workbench/README.md

 #### Run

 `cd` into `/backend/server` and run `node server.js`.
 The server will listen on `localhost:3001` for the request described above.

+## Run Playlists

+The idea here is to provide playlists that represent all the songs you just ran to (presumably discovered via radio).
+This will use the Spotify api to grab your last x songs, and the Strava api to get your most recent run.
+We can then use timestamps to construct this playlist, create it in your library, and provide a nice image for it.

+I have part of this implemented in another project.